-Skin Contour Irregularities: Contour and shape irregularities may occur after mastopexy.
-Visible and palpable wrinkling may occur.
-One breast may be smaller than the other.
+Skin Contour Irregularities: Contour and shape irregularities may occur.
 Nipple position and shape will not be identical one side to the next.
 Residual skin irregularities at the ends of the incisions or "dog ears" are always a possibility when there is excessive redundant skin.
 This may improve with time, or it can be surgically corrected.